-I won’t deny that it gets hot in Knoxville, Tennessee, in the summer – it does.
-But our warehouse there never experiences the sweltering conditions that some other fulfillment centers do.
-We can’t run air conditioning in a warehouse-sized space with high ceilings and frequently open loading dock doors.
-However, we use a fan system that keeps our warehouses 10-20° cooler than the outside temperature on hot days.
-And our employee break room has air conditioning, for an even cooler break.
+It gets hot in Knoxville, Tennessee, in the summer, but RSF’s warehouses never experience the sweltering conditions that some other fulfillment centers do.
+It’s not possible to run air conditioning in a warehouse-sized space with high ceilings and frequently open loading dock doors, but we use a fan system that keeps our warehouses 10-20° cooler than the outside temperature on hot days.
+And our employee break room has air conditioning, to give staff a chance to cool down.

 Red Stag Fulfillment offers our clients fulfillment accuracy guarantees that mean their business will never suffer because we make a mistake.
 Of course, perfection is impossible, but we strive to get as close as we can.
 We know we can’t get there by treating our employees like robots.

-Instead, we offer a bonus structure aligned with the fulfillment guarantees we promise our clients.
-After employees pick or pack a certain number of orders error-free, they get a bonus.
-It’s not based on speed or meeting a specific quota per hour worked.
+Instead, RSF offers a bonus structure aligned with those client fulfillment guarantees.
+After employees pick or pack a certain number of orders error-free, they get a bonus for accuracy, not based on speed or meeting a specific quota per hour worked.
 Accuracy is the primary driver for our incentives.
-As the number of error-free packages rises, so does the amount of the bonus they get each time.
+As the number of error-free packages rises, so does the amount of the bonus an employee gets each time.
 We’ve had long-time employees turn down promotions to management positions because they earned more on the floor through our bonus structure!

 Employee break room

-Most of the people working in management at Red Stag started out working in the warehouse.
+Many of the people working in management at Red Stag Fulfillment started in the warehouse.
 We promote workers who show talent, drive, and initiative.
 When you know that your employees are your biggest asset, as we do, you want to keep the best people on your team.
 That means giving people multiple paths to future success and growth.

-Red Stag Fulfillment gives our employees full paid health benefits, with the option buy in for family members.
+Red Stag Fulfillment gives our employees full paid health benefits, with the option of a buy-in for family members.
 We offer stable, predictable, full-time work, with full benefits.
 Trainees start accruing PTO during the 90-day probation period and, once someone finishes probation, we give them an additional 40 hours of PTO right from the start.